jnccd/graph-draw-project/README.md

 ![OwO thewes missing some something D:](Documentation-Resources/startup.png "Hey, im a popup :P")

 The first thing you want to do is to press the ``Load File`` button, this will load up the standart java swing file selector.
 With that you should select a text file that contains a valid graph.
 Do not worry though the program will remember the last file you selected so you won't have to go though all of your folder twice.
 Alternatively you can also type a valid graph into the editor and hit ``CTRL + S``, ``Save`` or ``Save as new File``.
-The first two will write the graph into a temporary file while the latter lets you choose a filename and
+The first two will write the graph into a temporary file while the latter lets you choose a filename and saves the file to the current directory or the direcory you last loaded a file from.

 ### Valid File Formats